Human Resources - Benefits

 Flexible Benefit Account FAQ Flexible Spending Account FAQs EV1.pdf

-The Medical Mileage Reimbursement Rate for 2017 - .17 per mile The Medical Mileage rate for 2018 is 18 cents per mile.
+The Medical Mileage Reimbursement Rate for 2018 - .18 per mile The Medical Mileage rate for 2019 has not yet been released by the IRS.

 CBIZ Flex Spending Claim Form:CBIZ FSA Claim Form.pdf

 You may participate in either the Transit or Parking Reimbursement Program—or both.
 The T/PRP, administered by Cbiz, allows you to set aside pre-tax dollars each paycheck to pay for commuting expenses.
 You choose a monthly election, which is available to you as of the first of each month.
 Your contributions will then be deducted in equal installments from your semi-monthly paychecks in the same month.
 Any unused funds will roll over from month to month.
 For example, if you take a vacation during the month of August, the unused August balance will roll over to the following month, September.
 The funds are available to you as long as your monthly spending does not exceed the IRS allowable monthly amount.
 For more information, please speak with Human Resources.

 A retirement annuity program has been established by the Institute with the Teachers Insurance and Annuity Association (TIAA) and the College Retirement Equities Fund (CREF).
 Enrollment occurs the first day of the month coincident with or next following employment.
 The Institute contributes 11% of base salary up to the Social Security wage base and 16.5% of base salary above the wage base up to the IRS cap.
 No contribution is required by you and you are fully vested after three years of service.
 You have a choice of more than 15 funds (including various bond, stock and life cycle funds) in which to invest and contributions can be allocated between the funds as you choose.